pachyderm/docs/content/2.3.x/deploy-manage/manage/pachctl-shell.md

+---
+# metadata #
-# Using the Pachyderm Shell
+title: Using the Pachyderm Shell
+description:
+date:
+# taxonomy #
+tags:
+series:
+seriesPart:
+---

 The Pachyderm Shell is a special-purpose shell for Pachyderm that provides auto-suggesting as you type.
 New Pachyderm users will find this user-friendly